duytc/tagcade-api/README.md

 https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en
 https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo

-Assuming your server is running at localhost:8000, send a post request to http://localhost:8000/app_dev.php/api/getToken, ensure you are sending two parameters called 'username' and 'password'.
+Assuming your server is running at localhost:8000, send a post request to [this link](http://localhost:8000/api/getToken), ensure you are sending two parameters called 'username' and 'password'.
 Assuming you logged in with username=admin&password=adminpass, you should get a response such as:

 ```
 {